-Holding tank sizes can vary significantly by brand and floor plan.
-How large are your holding tanks?
-How long and how many people will be using the facilities?
-How much water is typically used?
-Answering these questions will help you decide if you should go for the added cost of a sewer hook up at your campsite.
-You might just consider a site closer to the campground facilities.
+much water is typically used?
+Answering these questions consider a site closer to the campground facilities.
 If you do choose a site with a sewer hook up, DO NOT leave the valves open.
 Please refer to Chapter 10 Plumbing Systems for more detail.